How to Automate Your Sales Closing Techniques with Outgrow

 Triggers are basically events that cause Zapier to think “Oh!
 I need to do something now”, and actions are whatever is done next.

-In this case, we want to set a new lead in Outgrow as the trigger, and running a specific checklist in Process Street as the action.
+In this case, we want to set a new lead in Outgrow as the trigger, and run a specific checklist in Process Street as the action.

 Setting up Outgrow as a trigger in Zapier